 Table of Contents

-From the West Coast to the East Coast, the United States has one of the safest, most extensive, and most reliable rail freight shipping systems in the world.
-From agricultural products to building materials and household items to clothing and shoes.
-The Canadian rail system is an efficient way to move freight across the United States.
+From the West Coast to the East Coast, the United States has one of the safest, most extensive, and most reliable rail freight shipping systems in the world, thanks to the numerous rail freight companies operating across the country.
+These companies transport a wide range of goods, from agricultural products to building materials, household items, clothing, and shoes.
+The Canadian rail system also plays a vital role in this network, providing an efficient means to move freight across the United States.

 When it comes to effectively shipping the goods families use daily, the supplies businesses need to grow.
 And the products that fuel our international trade, the US rail freight system is the best.